hannahclauson/health-agreements/attack-plan.md

 x  - add basic tagging
 x  - present tags / grouped guidelines in alpha
   - update UI to have big list of options w checkboxes so you only have to submit once
+    - update view
+    - update controller to accept multiple additions
+    - and what happens if there is a duplicate / conflict?
+For now I'll just assume its overridden ... maybe later will want a confirmation dialogue

 - Data Entry Phase III (##est 2 days)
   - make sure all document links are specified